Guide

 • Cerebrolysin is a complex peptide mixture and does not have a single defined half-life.
 Individual component half-lives vary, and the therapeutic effect is attributed to the cumulative neurotrophic activity of multiple peptides.

-Egrifta (tesamorelin) — FDA Drug Label
+Egrifta (tesamorelin): FDA Drug Label

-U.S. Food and Drug Administration · Primary regulatory · 2010-06-18 · accessed 2026-07-01
+U.S. Food and Drug Administration · Primary regulatory · Jun 18, 2010 · accessed Jul 1, 2026

 FDA-approved drug label for Egrifta (tesamorelin for injection), indicated for the reduction of excess visceral abdominal fat in HIV-infected patients with lipodystrophy.
 The only GHRH/GHS-class peptide with FDA approval.